omacarena/only-short-poc/java.multiversion/README.md

 Gradle projects: [each has build.gradle file]
 - **v1** - library version 1
 - **v2** - library version 2
+- **v3** - library version 3
 - **v1dep** - dependency of library version 1
 - **v2dep** - dependency of library version 2
+- **v3dep** - dependency of library version 3
-- **versiontest** - application using library version 1 and 2 at the same time
+- **versiontest** - application using library version 1, 2, 3 at the same time but which uses version3 directly (using classpath)

 **Output**

+Version 3 is used directly by being present on the classpath.
+Therefore, by using the root loader as a parent for URLClassLoader used to load version 1 and 2, then the classes from Version3 (classpath) will be used yielding:

+- V1 loader :: version = 'core-v3' :: dependency_version = 'core-dep-v3'
+- V2 loader :: version = 'core-v3' :: dependency_version = 'core-dep-v3'
+- V3 loader :: version = 'core-v3' :: dependency_version = 'core-dep-v3'

+In order to fix this

 - V1 loader :: version = 'core-v1' :: dependency_version = 'core-dep-v1'
 - V2 loader :: version = 'core-v2' :: dependency_version = 'core-dep-v2'